flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Note that both CPUs will **never run at the same time** or do any fancy co-processing.
 The **only** reason for including the *very* old Sharp is for **backwards compatibility**.

-That being said, before we describe the ARM chip, I find it handy to start with the history behind this brand of CPUs.
+That being said, before I describe the ARM chip, I find it handy to start with the history behind this brand of CPUs.

 ### The Cambridge miracle